Sir Mix-a-Lot: 1990s

-In 1991, Sir Mix-A-Lot signed to the Def American label, which also bought the rights to his first two albums, and released his third album Mack Daddy in 1992.
+In 1991, Sir Mix-a-Lot signed to the Def American label, which also bought the rights to his first two albums, and released his third album Mack Daddy in 1992.
 The single "Baby Got Back" was a number one hit that went double platinum and won the 1993 Grammy Award for Best Rap Solo Performance.
 MTV aired the music video for the song only after 9 PM because of "many, many, complaints."

 In 1993, Sir Mix-a-Lot collaborated with Seattle-based grunge band Mudhoney for the song "Freak Momma" on the Judgment Night soundtrack.

-In 1994, he released the album Chief Boot Knocka, which reached #69 on the Billboard 200 and #28 on the Top R&B/Hip-Hop Charts.
+In 1994, he released the album Chief Boot Knocka, which reached No. 69 on the Billboard 200 and No. 28 on the Top R&B/Hip-Hop Chart.
 The album featured the hit single "Put 'Em On The Glass".
 "Just Da Pimpin' in Me" was nominated for the Grammy Award for Best Rap Solo Performance but lost to "Let Me Ride" by Dr. Dre.

 When his 1996 album Return of the Bumpasaurus was only given a low label promotion, leading to lackluster sales, Sir Mix-a-Lot left Def American.

-During the time off, he worked closely with the band The Presidents of the United States of America under the group name "Subset" with a combination of rock and rap music, but nothing was ever officially released.
+In 1999–2000, he worked closely with the band The Presidents of the United States of America under the group name "Subset" with a combination of rock and rap music.
+They released some songs online and toured, but nothing was ever officially released.